 “Prairie” is a French word for meadow, which was used by early explorers to describe any open, grassy area.
-The forests of that time were extremely dark and immense, making open areas rare and valuable.
+The forests experienced by early explorers were extremely dark and immense, making open areas rare and valuable.
 Open areas provided an opportunity for pioneers to see the sun, rest and feed their animals.
 Today, we define prairies as distinct communities of plants and animals.

-Wildflowers and grasses support a vast array of butterflies and moths as well as other insects that serve as food for amphibians, birds and small mammals.
-These amphibians and small mammals in turn provide food for a special prairie resident, the massasauga rattlesnake.
-The Jennings prairie is one of the few places in our state where this snake is found.
+Wildflowers and grasses support a vast array of butterflies and moths, as well as other insects that serve as food for amphibians, birds and small mammals.
+The amphibians and small mammals, in turn, are food for a special prairie resident, the massasauga rattlesnake (above).
+The Jennings prairie is one of the few places in the state where this snake is found.
 Due to the loss of its wet meadow habitat, the massasauga is endangered in Pennsylvania and is strictly protected.
 Like all rattlesnakes, the massasauga is venomous and may bite if surprised or threatened.
 Please stay on the trails for your own safety and the snake’s protection.

 The Jennings Woodlands

 Other common bottomland trees stand where the elms once grew.
-Yellow birch and basswood are among the trees that prefer the rich, moist soils and cooler temperatures found in Big Run Valley.
+Yellow birch and basswood are among the trees that prefer the rich, moist soils and cooler temperatures found in Big Run valley.
 In spring, this valley is carpeted with delicate woodland wildflowers.
-Hepatica, spring beauties, and other flowers race to bloom before the tree canopy closes and blocks sunlight from the forest floor.
+Trillium, hepatica, spring beauties and other flowers race to bloom before the tree canopy closes and blocks sunlight from the forest floor.